jayaS1008/Avishkar_2022/README.md

 - Staff Login.
 - Dashboard and Reception for staff
 - Dasboard for customer
-- Customer can book rooms, search for rooms, book cabs .
+- Customer can book rooms, search for rooms and book cabs .
-- Staff can search for rooms , add employees ,access employee information , search room , add rooms , customer information and update these informations .
+- Staff can search for rooms, add employees, access employee information, search for rooms, add rooms, add customer information and update these informations .

 ## Still working on
  - notification systems